 Alain Carle Architecte designed this sustainable house called the ‘la Héronnière’.
 Located in the wooded area in Quebec, Canada, it was designed for a family of four and they wanted the house to have no magnetic field in the inhabited area and no wireless communication protocol.
-The other requirments were to use materials free of volatile organic compounds and the house to use self-sufficient energy.
-In order to capture and save the solar power, concrete walls were positioned in relation to the path of the sun.
-Speaking of the energy, the building is fueled with a biomass and photovoltaic panels.
-During summer, the house generates an energy surplus which will then be trasnfered to the local power distribution grid and accounted for in winter consumption credits.
+The other requirements were to use materials free of volatile organic compounds and the house to use self-sufficient energy.
+To capture and save the solar power, concrete walls were positioned about the path of the sun.
+Speaking of energy, the building is fueled with biomass and photovoltaic panels.
+During summer, the house generates an energy surplus which will then be transferred to the local power distribution grid and accounted for in winter consumption credits.

 Photos by Adrien Williams